akinsho/toggleterm.nvim/README.md

 `size` and `direction` are ignored if the command closes a terminal.

+#### Caveats

+- Having multiple terminals with different directions open at the same time is currently unsupported.

 ### `ToggleTermOpenAll` and `ToggleTermCloseAll`

 These commands allow you to open all the previously toggled terminal in one go or close all the currently open terminals at once.